pnxr/sacred2-lobby-emulator/Readme.md

    }
    ```

-4. Optional, you can also add these additional values to network to remember you login credentials
+4. Optional, you can also add these additional values to network to remember your login credentials:

 ```ini
 lobby_name = "username",